taylorhakes/python-redis-cache/README.md

 # Cached function API

 # Returns a cached value, if it exists in cache.
-Saves values in cache if it doesn't exist
+Saves value in cache if it doesn't exist
 cached_func(*args, *kwargs)

 # Invalidates a single value